eclipse/eclipsefuro/docs/furo/content/docs/sourceoftruth/_index.md

 ---

 # Source of Truth
-The different specification formats can be used as a source or a sink or both of them, but never use sources as source of the specs.
+The different specification formats can be used as a source or used a sink (receiver) or can be both of them.

 {{< mermaid >}}
 graph LR